mcorbin/meuse-website/content/api/user/_index.md

 In Meuse, an user one (and only one) role assigned to it.
 Only 2 roles exists, and it's not possible to create new roles:

 - `admin`: An admin can do anything (except creating tokens for another user).
 - `tech`: Some calls are not allowed for tech users.
 Some parameters are also only usable by an admin account.

-## Users
+This role should be perfect for a CI user.
+- `read-only`: Read-only users.

-### Create a new user  - Admin only
+### Create a new user

 - **POST** /api/v1/meuse/user
+- roles: `admin`

 | Field | Type | Description |
 | ------ | ----------- | ----------- |